 Pursuing a career is not the same as job hunting.
 But job hunting may well be a part of pursuing a career when looking for jobs on your chosen career path.
 You have to let your career choice dictate your job hunting.
 Letting job opportunities dictate your career switch will only lead to a career crisis.

 When you decide to pursue a career, your demands from a job are different.
-Usually, one looks at the salary and takes the decision based on that.
+Usually, one looks at the salary and decides based on that.
 But when you are pursuing a career, you choose a job based on the work employers will pay you to do.

 When you are simply looking to pay the bills, you are willing to take up a job if it pays well.
 And herein lies the significant difference between job-hunting and pursuing a career!